 A Replica Region for replicating the secret, to be us-west-2 (Oregon)

-- MySQL DB Instance in Primary and replication configured for the Replica Region.
-To setup Read Replica or Cross-Region Replica for see Working with Read Replicas.
+Amazon RDS – MySQL DB Instance in Primary and replication configured for the Replica Region.
+To setup Read Replica or Cross-Region Replica for Amazon RDS see Working with Read Replicas.

-Secret created in and configured for Replication for the Replica Region.
+Secret created in Secrets Manager and configured for Replication for the Replica Region.

-functions (running on Python3) deployed in Primary and Replica Region.
+AWS Lambda functions (running on Python3) deployed in Primary and Replica Region.

-The following diagram illustrates this set up:
+This architecture is illustrated in Figure 1.

+Figure 1: Architectural overview for multi-region secret replication with Primary Region active

-I use the secret from my function to access the Database, identified with the following steps:
+The Lambda function uses the credentials stored in the secret to access the database, identified with the following steps in Figure 1:

-function sends a request to to retrieve the Secret Value via the GetSecretValue API Call.
-Secrets Manager retrieves the Secret Value to the function.
+Lambda function sends a request to Secrets Manager to retrieve the Secret Value via the GetSecretValue API Call.
+Secrets Manager retrieves the Secret Value to the Lambda function.

-function uses the Secret Value to connect to the Database for retrieving the data.
+Lambda function uses the Secret Value to connect to the database for retrieving the data.

 As seen in the diagram above, the replicated secret in us-west-2 points to the primary database instance in us-east-1.
-This is because when replicates the secret, it replicates the secret value and all the associated metadata such as the database endpoint.
+This is because when Secrets Manager replicates the secret, it replicates the secret value and all the associated metadata such as the database endpoint.

-To simplify database switchover during disaster recovery as explained later in the blog, I configure a CNAME Record for my Database endpoint in the Primary Region.
-I configure the Database host in my Secret with the Database CNAME Record.
-When the Primary Region is operating normally, the CNAME Record points to the Database endpoint in the Primary Region.
-The requests to the Database CNAME are routed to the Database instance in the Primary Region as shown in the above diagram.
+To simplify database switchover during disaster recovery as explained later in the blog, you can configure an Amazon Route53 CNAME Record for my database endpoint in the Primary Region.
+The database host in the secret is configured with the database CNAME Record.
+When the Primary Region is operating normally, the CNAME Record points to the database endpoint in the Primary Region.
+The requests to the database CNAME are routed to the database instance in the Primary Region as shown in the above diagram.

-During Disaster recovery, I switchover to my replica region, us-west-2 to enable my application running in this region to access the read replica in us-west-2 using the secret stored in the same region.
-The Database CNAME Record is also updated to point to the Database endpoint in us-west-2.
-Since the database CNAME is used to point to the database endpoint within the secret, my application in us-west-2 can now use the replicated secret to access the database read replica in this region.
-The diagram below illustrates this disaster recovery scenario:
+During disaster recovery, you can switchover to the replica region, us-west-2 to enable your application running in this region to access the Amazon RDS Read Replica in us-west-2 using the secret stored in the same region.
+The database CNAME Record is also updated to point to the database endpoint in us-west-2.
+Since the database CNAME is used to point to the database endpoint within the secret, your application in us-west-2 can now use the replicated secret to access the database read replica in this region.
+Figure 2 illustrates this disaster recovery scenario.

+Figure 2: Architectural overview for multi-region secret replication with Replica Region active

+Prerequisites:

+The procedure mentioned in this blog post assumes that the following steps have been completed prior to starting the procedure:

+Amazon RDS DB Instance is configured in the Primary Region with replication configured in the Replica Region.

+Route53 CNAME Record for database endpoint configured in the Primary Region

+The Lambda function is configured to connect with the Amazon RDS database and Secrets Manager following the procedure in this Blog Post.

+Login to the AWS Management Console using a Role that has SecretsManagerReadWrite permissions in the Primary and Replica Region.

-Enable Replication for secrets stored in AWS Secrets Manager
+Enable replication for secrets stored in AWS Secrets Manager

-In this blog post, I will show you how to automatically replicate a secret and access it from the recovery region to support this Disaster Recovery plan.

-I will now walk you through the process of enabling Replication in for:
+I will now walk you through the process of enabling Replication in Secrets Manager for:

-A new secret that I will create for my database credentials.
+A new secret that is created for your Amazon RDS database credentials.

 An existing secret that is not configured for Replication.

-Pre-requisites:

-DB Instance is configured in the Primary Region with replication configured in the Replica Region.

-CNAME Record for my Database endpoint configured in the Primary Region

-The function is configured to connect with the Database and Secrets Manager following the procedure in this Blog Post.

-I login to the using a Role that has SecretsManagerReadWrite permissions in the Primary and Replica Region.

-Create a Secret with Replication enabled

-In this scenario, I will show you the steps to create a Secret in in the Primary Region (us-east-1) and enable replication for the Replica Region (us-west-2).
-I will create a Secret for my Database credentials.
+In the first scenario, I will show you the steps to create a Secret in Secrets Manager in the Primary Region (us-east-1) and enable replication for the Replica Region (us-west-2).To create a secret with replication enabled

-I traverse to the service console from in my Primary Region (N. Virginia)
+Navigate to the Secrets Manager service console from the console in Primary Region (N. Virginia)

-Next, I click “Store a new secret”.
+Next, click “Store a new secret”.